whalderman/search-quality-rater-guidelines-tldr/docs/qrg/understanding-mobile-user-needs/12-understanding-mobile-users-queries-and-results.md

 ![what do mobile users want to do...](../images/img201.jpg)

 People rely on their phones for many different tasks in different environments.
 Users may want to search the web or may want to tell the phone to do something specific.
 Keep in mind that tasks can be simple or complex, and may take multiple steps to complete.
 For example, a simple task may be to find the director of a movie.
-A complex task may be to find a movie’s showtimes nearby, purchase tickets, get directions, and then use the phone’s navigation to go to the theater.
+A complex task may be to find a movie's showtimes nearby, purchase tickets, get directions, and then use the phone's navigation to go to the theater.

 We expect our phones to do a lot.
 At the same time, phones can be challenging to use, especially compared to a desktop computer or laptop: